port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/dynamic-permissions.md

         "queries": {
           "query_name": {
             "rules": [
-                # Your rule/s logic here (see link to queries page above)
+                # Your rule/s logic here
               ],
               "combinator": "and"
           }
         },
         "conditions": [
-          # A jq query
+          # A jq query resulting in a boolean value
         ]
       }
     },